xiaobo-liu/phimv_krylov_aug/README.md

-# An augmented Krylov framework for computing the actions of matrix $\varphi$-functions
+# Field-of-values analysis of augmented Krylov methods for matrix $\varphi$-function actions

 This repository contains the MATLAB code and manuscript files for the technical report:

-X. Liu and M. Schweitzer. *An augmented Krylov framework for computing the actions of matrix $\varphi$-functions*.
+X. Liu and M. Schweitzer. *Field-of-values analysis of augmented Krylov methods for matrix $\varphi$-function actions*.

 ## The main scripts and functions